Expulsion of Germans from Czechoslovakia: Act No. 115/1946 Coll.

 On 8 May 1946 the Czechoslovak provisional National Assembly passed Act No. 115/1946 Coll.
-It was enacted in conjunction with the Beneš decrees and it specifies that "Any act committed between 30 September 1938 and 28 October 1945 "the object of which was to aid the struggle for liberty of the Czechs and Slovaks or which represented just reprisals for actions of the occupation forces and their accomplices", is not illegal, even when such acts may otherwise be punishable by law."
+It was enacted in conjunction with the Beneš decrees and it specifies that "Any act committed between 30 September 1938 and 28 October 1945, 'the object of which was to aid the struggle for liberty of the Czechs and Slovaks or which represented just reprisals for actions of the occupation forces and their accomplices', is not illegal, even when such acts may otherwise be punishable by law."
 This law, which is still in force, has de facto ensured that no atrocities against Germans during the time-period in question have been prosecuted in Czechoslovakia.

 However, the Czech government did express its regret in the 1997 Joint Czech–German Declaration on the Mutual Relations and their Future Development:

 Results

 The joint Czech–German commission of historians in 1996 stated the following numbers: the deaths caused by violence and abnormal living conditions amount approximately to 10,000 persons killed; another 5,000–6,000 persons died of unspecified reasons related to expulsion; making the total number of victims of the expulsion 15,000–16,000 (this excludes suicides, which make another approximately 3,400 cases).

-The Communist Party controlled the distribution of seized German assets, contributing to its popularity in the border areas, where it won 75 percent of votes in the 1946 election.
+The Communist Party controlled the distribution of seized German assets, contributing to its popularity in the border areas, where it won 75 per cent of votes in the 1946 election.
 Without these votes, the Communist Party would not have achieved a plurality in the Czech lands.
 The expulsions of Germans are therefore considered a key factor in the success of the 1948 coup.

 Long-term impact

-According to a 2020 study, the expulsion of the Germans triggered a depopulation and de-urbanization of the border areas.
+According to a 2020 study, the expulsion of the Germans triggered a depopulation and de-urbanisation of the border areas.
 Compared to adjacent areas outside the Sudetenland, fewer people work in high-skill sectors such as finance and healthcare.
 Significantly lower educational enrollment was first observed in 1947 and lower educational achievement is still evident from the results of the 2011 Czech census.